After taking your first inventory count, you must add invoices for any stock that comes into your venue.

 Saving an Area

-After counting all of your items in an area, tap “Proceed to current scans” and then “Review area inventory”.
+After counting all of your items in an area, tap “Proceed to current scans” then “Review area inventory”.

-When finished reviewing, tap “Save area inventory”.
+When finished reviewing, tap “Done”.

 Note: Just like with your first inventory, you need to save each area to submit the inventory.